RSA & RCG

 Course plan

-Responsible services covers the skills and knowledge required to responsibly sell, serve or supply alcohol and provide the service of gambling within a hospitality establishment.
+This unit addresses the performance outcomes, skills and knowledge required to responsibly sell, serve or supply alcohol.

 Units of competency addressed: